Trade Forex Trading

 Elliott Wave Theory Explained - Five and Three Elliot Count - How Do I Trade Forex Using Elliot Wave Theory?

-One of the easiest places to see the this theory at work is in the forex market, where changing investor psychology is recorded in the form of price movements.
-If a trader can identify repeating patterns in prices, and figure out where these repeating pattern is relative to the Elliot pattern counts then the trader can predict where prices are likely to head to.
+One of the easiest places to see this trading theory at work is in the forex market, where changing investor trading psychology is recorded in the form of price movements.
+If a trader can identify repeating patterns in prices, and figure out where these repeating forex trading pattern is relative to the Elliot pattern counts then the trader can predict where prices are likely to head to.

 Rules for Elliott Count

-Based on the market patterns formations formed by this theory, there are several guidelines for valid Counts:
+Based on the market patterns formations formed by this theory, there are several guidelines and rules for valid Counts:

 1. Wave 2 should not go below the beginning of Part 1.